06 Jul Talisker Distillery – The King O’ Drinks

 Talisker Distillery has three Spirit/Low Wines stills, yet only two Wash Stills.
-Most distilleries have a 1:1 ratio Spirit Still: Wash Still, although distilleries like Springbank run with an uneven number as they distil more than twice.
-Springbank distils their signature whisky Springbank 2.5 times, and Hazelburn 3 times.
+Most distilleries have a 1:1 ratio Spirit Still: Wash Still, although distilleries like Springbank Distillery run with an uneven number as they distill more than twice.
+Springbank distills their signature whisky Springbank 2.5 times, and Hazelburn 3 times.
 On his visit to Talisker in 1887, Alfred Barnard noted that there were three stills.
 Three stills would make sense as Talisker was triple distilled until 1928.
 For some unknown reason, during upgrades and refurbishments since then, the number of stills remained ‘odd’ even though triple distillation no longer occurred.

 In 1960 a Stillman accidentally left one of the Spirit Still covers off.
 As the still began to heat up, it spewed its flammable contents out through the opening and onto the flaming coals below.
 Consequently, a fire erupted and ripped through the still house, destroying the stills, though surprisingly the worm tubs were undamaged.
 The stills were rebuilt again using coal fire as the heat source, but in 1972 this was upgraded to internal steam coil heating.
 Also in 1972, the malt floors were demolished and the malted barley acquired from Glen Ord, as it is today.